endoflife-date/endoflife.date/products/nomad.md

     latest: "0.12.12"
 ---
 > [Hashicorp Nomad](https://www.nomadproject.io/) is a simple and flexible workload orchestrator to deploy and manage containers and non-containerized applications across on-prem and clouds at scale.

+Generally Available (GA) releases of active products are supported for up to two (2) years.
+Eligible code-fixes and hot-fixes are provided via a new minor release (Z) on top of the latest "major release" branch, for up to two (2) releases from the most current major release.

+A major release is identified by a change in the first (X) or second (Y) digit in the following versioning nomenclature: `Version X.Y.Z.`

+Hashicorp uses the same support period and EoL Policy for all its products.